cambiotraining/awd-pathogen-bioinformatics/setup.md

 ### Singularity

 We recommend that you install _Singularity_ and use the `-profile singularity` option when running _Nextflow_ pipelines.
-On Ubuntu, you can install _Singularity_ using the following commands:
+On Ubuntu/WSL2, you can install _Singularity_ using the following commands:

 ```bash
 sudo apt install -y runc cryptsetup-bin